johertrich/fastsum_QMC_slicing/readme.md

 # s = fastsum_energy(x,y,x_weights,sliced_factor,xis) # fast summation with negative distance kernel
 ```

+## Reproducing the Results from the Paper

 The scripts `basis_function_approximation.jl` and `summation_comparison.jl` reproduce the examples from Section 4.2 and 4.3 from the paper.
 The first one takes two input parameters from the console: first the dimension and second the scale parameter for scaling the median for kernel parameter selection.
 For example, in dimension `d=10` and for scale parameter `1.0` (standard median rule), the experiment can be called by:
 ```
 julia basis_function_approximation.jl 10 1.0
 ```
 Similarly, `summation_comparison.jl` takes as input the dataset number (0 = letters (`d=16`), 1 = MNIST (reduced with PCA to `d=20`), 2 = FashionMNIST (reduced with PCA to `d=30`), 3 = MNIST (`d=784`), 4 = FashionMNIST (`d=784`)) and the kernel number (0 = Gauss, 1 = Matern with `nu=3.5`, 2 = Matern with `nu=1.5`, 3 = Laplace, 4 = negative distance).
-In order to make the run times reproducible, we ran the time comparisons in `summation_comparison.jl` on a single CPU thread using `hwloc-bind`.
+In order to make the run times reproducible and less dependent from the specific setup, we ran the time comparisons in `summation_comparison.jl` on a single CPU thread using `hwloc-bind`.
 Summarizing, for the letters dataset and the Gauss kernel, the experiment can be started with
 ```
 hwloc-bind core:0 julia summation_comparison.jl 0 0
 ```